 How do we make my child’s first Communion special?
 You may schedule an appointment with one of the clergy to meet with you and your child.
 This will enable the clergy to work with your child on appropriate behavior at the altar and answer any questions you or your child might have.
 Choose a date when your family and any friends you might want to invite are available.
 This will allow all of you to take communion together as a family.
 You may also plan a special family gathering after the event.

-Be sure to let your clergy know this date, along with your child’s catechist or Sunday morning teacher.
+Be sure to let your clergy know this date, along with your child’s Sunday morning teacher.
 This is an exciting day in your child’s life and can be discussed during Sunday morning class time.

 Talk with your child about the event afterwards.
 Ask what it was like to take Communion, or “wonder” questions such as “I wonder if that is the same type of bread Jesus ate?”
 Be sure to pray with your child before and after the event.
 Let your child lead the prayer where possible and encourage your child to express his/her feelings in the prayer.